 The determination of the upwind direction can be done in one of two ways to get optimum performance (with essentially the same results).
 Values:

-- o 0: (default) "if...then...else" construction - \circ 1: use a mask and the signum function in rhd_hyd_module.F90, ("rhd hydrodynamics roe 1 dimension loop 01").
+- $\circ$ 0: (default) "if...then...else" construction - $\circ~$ 1: use a mask and the signum function in rhd\hyd\module.F90, ("rhd hydrodynamics roe 1 dimension loop 01").
+Category: performance enhancement.